ZiangTian/My-Algorithm-Problem-Set/Coding Problem Set/LeetCode 200.md

 #### [260.
 Single Number III](https://leetcode.cn/problems/single-number-iii/) (Medium)

-This one's pretty tricky.
+This one is pretty tricky.
 We first figure out a method to divide the numbers into two components, in each of which there is only a single single number.

 ```C++
 class Solution {